 How can I choose from among the options?

-If I choose surgery, will radiation treatment still be required?
+If I choose surgery, will I need radiation therapy or vice versa?

 How effective is modern radiation treatment of cervical cancer?

 With modern technology and recent advances in treatment software, physicians can deliver more of the radiation dose directly to the cervix and avoid the surrounding healthy tissue.
 Physicians use various imaging techniques to visualize the cervix and surrounding tissue in three dimensions so that the radiation dose can be tailored more precisely to the individual patient's unique needs.
 Improved brachytherapy devices help minimize the radiation dose that will be delivered near the bladder and rectum, reducing the risk of side effects and complications.
 The goal of treatment today is to safely provide a higher dose of radiation, to improve the chances of a cure.